pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 The service dialog has a text box element that prompts for the name of a new OpenStack tenant to be created in each of several OpenStack providers.
 The validation method checks that the tenant name doesn't already exist.

-Until the 'Refresh' button is clicked, the Validation text area box displays "Validation...".
-Once the 'Refresh' button is clicked, the validation message changes according to whether the tenant exists or not.
+Until the **Refresh** button is clicked, the Validation text area box displays "Validation...".
+Once the **Refresh** button is clicked, the validation message changes according to whether the tenant exists or not.

 ```ruby